anader123/nft-delegation/README.md

 ## Potential Use Cases

-Ideally this registry is simple and flexiable enough that many different types of fuctionality could be built on top.
+Ideally this registry is simple and flexible enough that many different types of fuctionality could be built on top.

-Early potential use cases include:
+Early possible use cases include:

 -   Proving Ownership of Custodial/Cold Storage NFTs
 -   NFT Renting